StefanScherer/windows-docker-desktop-box/README.md

-# Docker for Windows Beta
+# Docker for Windows Edge

-This is a Vagrant test environment to run the [Docker for Windows](https://docs.docker.com/docker-for-windows/) Beta in a VMware Fusion vagrant box.
+This is a Vagrant test environment to run the [Docker for Windows](https://docs.docker.com/docker-for-windows/) Edge in a VMware Fusion vagrant box.
 You need a Windows 10 Vagrant box, eg. built with https://github.com/StefanScherer/packer-windows and VMware Fusion 8 and Vagrant 1.8.1.
 Or maybe one of the boxes at Altas https://atlas.hashicorp.com/boxes/search?utf8=✓&sort=&provider=&q=win10 may help you skip the packer build step.

 ```
 vagrant plugin install vagrant-reload